carlyabraham/Computational-Phonology/README.md

 ## italian_broad_transcription.py
 Assignment for LING-GA 1230.
 Performs a broad transcription of Italian text to IPA.
 The alternations that are handled are documented in the comments of the script.
 I used regexs to catch the different environments and rules, and re.sub() to replace the IPA symbols (in unicode).
 Honestly, there are still issues with some of the rules (like word-initial s being realized as [z]), and it's definitely not an exhaustive transcription.
 I may get back to fixing it, may not ¯\_(ツ)_/¯.

+NOTE: This script requires Python 3.0 or higher.
 #### To run:
 * Save file locally
 * Have the Italian that you want transcribed saved in the same directory as a .txt file.